vzuniga/history4patrons/README.md

 8. Click the Submit button
 9. Go to your email provider (e.g. Outlook, Gmail, etc)
-10. You'll see an email with the subject line "From the library catalog" --The content of the message will list all unique entries available on your reading history
+10. You'll see an email with the subject line "From the library catalog" -- The content of the message will list all unique entries available on your reading history

 ![Screenshot of a visual diagram showing the steps to export the Patron Reading History via Encore.](/assets/images/Patron-Reading-History_Encore-Steps.png)